Penning Poetry, Lyrics, and Prose

 I have loved words and stories for as long as I can remember.
 A voracious reader for most of my life, I have long enjoyed leaping into the world of a great tale.
 I like wordplay, am fluent in Spanish, proficient in Italian, and have taken courses in Hebrew and French.

-I have written poetry, essays, short stories, and songs since I learned to read and write, and one of my majors at UC Berkeley was English, my Master’s from USC’s Annenberg School for Communication & Journalism (where I co-founded what is now the award-winning Annenberg Digital News and won the Director’s Award for Excellence and Carnegie- and Knight Foundations News 21 Multimedia Reporting Fellowship).
+I have written poetry, essays, short stories, and songs since I learned to read and write, and one of my majors at UC Berkeley was English (the other, music), my Master’s from USC’s Annenberg School for Communication & Journalism (where I co-founded what is now the award-winning Annenberg Digital News and won the Director’s Award for Excellence and Carnegie- and Knight Foundations News 21 Multimedia Reporting Fellowship) was multimedia journalism.

 I interned at Los Angeles Magazine and New America Media, have written for The Huffington Post, Berkeley Poetry Review, Buzzfeed, the Sacramento Bee, La Opinion, The News & Observer, Beliefnet, Ravishly, The Hogwarts Professor, Spot.Us, Our Weekly, Vocal and Medium media, and Anglofiles, among others, and worked at the Los Angeles Times before transitioning to full-time teaching of English and student Journalism (though I never stopped freelancing).
 Others have cited my articles in their academic pieces, doing so through Academia.edu and otherwise.